 - Share the child-friendly version, the ‘You are what you eat’ chart with the family at home – why not stick this on your refrigerator as a gentle reminder?

 - Research shows that it's best not to go shopping when we are hungry, and to plan in advance (resisting impulse purchases at the store!).
 Why not use the We Can® Grocery List template to help you plan your shopping?
 Don’t forget to use the Go, Slow and Whoa foods chart to guide you.

 - You can make healthy choices when eating out as well! (click here for some tips)

 Ultimately our goal is to impact the children.
 We have looked at a number of tools that really engage kids and make the learning experience fun and hands-on.

-- Fitwits™ is an imaginative and engaging hands-on tool for kids (and best of all developed at CMU) and a fun way to learn about healthy eating and activities through an entertaining cast of characters.
-It provides parents with the tools to address healthy eating at home, and introduce it in a non-threatening manner.
+- Fitwits™ is an imaginative and engaging hands-on tool for kids, and a fun way to learn about healthy eating and activities through an entertaining cast of characters.
+It provides parents with the tools to address healthy eating at home, and ways to introduce healthy eating in a non-threatening manner.

 - Crunch a Color™

 - It might be ambitious, but why not follow their 52 New Foods recipes?
 Or if you don’t think you can manage it every week, maybe try at least once a month.
 Trying a new fruit or vegetable with your children is a wonderful way to incorporate healthy foods into their diets, and can become a fun family challenge.
 What healthy new food will you try next week?
 Click here to see recipes for the 52 New Foods